GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 4. Ensure to
    - Create the stream in the same region as your AlloyDB cluster
    - Use **Built-in database authentication**
-   - Select the two tables you just created
+   - Select the three tables you just created
    - Configure the write mode select **Merge**, staleness limit to **0 seconds** and a single datatset for all schemas named **disney**.

 The stream will be created and started automatically, do not wait until its finished.
 You can start challenge 2 and come back to this step later.